 Ramalingam murder not an isolated crime, but a well oiled conspiracy to target Hindu leaders

-New Delhi, June 28: The National Investigation Agency made a very crucial arrest in connection with the Ramalingam murder case.
+New Delhi, June 28: The National Investigation Agency (NIA) made a very crucial arrest in connection with the Ramalingam murder case.
 The arrested was identified as one Shali alias Muden Ahmed Shali, a 51 year old resident of Thenkasi, Tamil Nadu.

 Earlier the NIA had arrested Mohammad Faruk, near Trichy.
 The case pertains to the brutal attack and murder of Ramalingam by activists of the PFI/SDPI on February 5 2019.